Come live and work in Australia!

 599€

-G’day mate!
-Welcome to our website.
+G’day mate, and welcome to our website.

-For many people, the registration process for physiotherapists in Australia is quite overwhelming, and many end up abandoning this dream because it seems too complex, too time-consuming, or too expensive.
+For many people, the registration process for overseas physiotherapists in Australia is quite overwhelming, and many end up abandoning this dream because it seems too complex, too time-consuming, or too expensive.

 We are now experienced firsthand experts, having gone through this process ourselves.
 It’s certainly not easy, but the investment in time, energy, and money is more than worth it!
-Our mission is to help people like you, and we’re convinced we can make this process much clearer and easier to navigate.
+Our mission is to help people like you, and we’re convinced we can make this process much easier to navigate.

 Outside the comfort zone is where the magic happens!

 From experience, we can tell you that living and working as a physiotherapist in Australia is truly special.
-The knowledge and experience you gain, the adventure, and exposure to a new culture and language are things no one can ever take away from you.
+The knowledge and experience you gain, the adventure, and exposure to a new culture are things no one can ever take away from you.

 Down Under

 First, a bit more about Australia.
 Before we moved to Australia in 2018, we actually didn’t know that much about the country.
-Of course, we were familiar with images of red sand, kangaroos, koalas, and the Sydney Opera House—but that was about it.
+Of course, we were familiar with typic Australian images of red sand, kangaroos, koalas, and the Sydney Opera House—but that was about it.
+We now know that Australia is much more than sun, sea, beaches, and koalas.
+It’s a vast country, with six states and an island state.
+There’s the outback, there are mountains (you can even ski in Australia!), and of course the coastline and the ocean.

 Professionally, even before our move in 2018, we were already familiar with the many scientific publications coming out of Australia.
 We knew the work of leading researchers such as Professor Lorimer Moseley, Professor Peter O’Sullivan, and Professor Jill Cook.
 This was one of the reasons Australia appealed to us.